Today’s problem is a commonly appearing exercise in the theory of

 Show that

 Solution: Let’s first understand intuitively why this might be true.
-As the parts where
+As

 start contributing more to the